33 Amazing Employee Appreciation Ideas [2023 Update]

 We all know that employees are the most valuable asset for a business.
 Offering them a handsome salary is one aspect.
-But to make them feel valued is what employees feel is the most important.
+But to make them feel valued is what employees think is the most important.

 All in all, make the day about them, i.e., your employees.

 2. A Small “Thank You” Makes Employees Go The Extra Mile

 It might sound cliche, but small courtesies like a boss saying “thank you” to the team members can make a huge difference.

 We, humans, are emotional creatures.
 These small everyday gestures can come off as a pleasant surprise and make employees feel valued.

-When you actually take the time out to get involved with them on a personal level, employees feel that you actually care about them.
+When you actually take the time out to get involved with them personally, employees feel that you genuinely care about them.
 It is especially meaningful when the appreciation comes from their bosses.

 Because honestly, everyone expects the managers and leaders to be bossy and unreachable.
 But when you thank them for their efforts, it can be a heart-melting moment to inspire respect for you and the business.